wpilibsuite/frc-docs/source/docs/software/wpilib-tools/robot-simulation/introduction.rst

 Running Robot Simulation
 ------------------------

-Basic robot simulation can be ran using the ``./gradlew simulateExternalJava`` or ``./gradlew simulateExternalCpp`` commands.
+Basic robot simulation can be ran using VSCode.
 This can be done without using any commands by using VSCode's command palette.

 .. image:: images/vscode-run-simulation.png
    :alt: Running robot simulation through VSCode

 Your console output in Visual Studio Code should look like the below.
 However, teams probably will want to actually *test* their code versus just running the simulation.
-This can be done using WPILib's Simulation GUI.
+This can be done using :doc:`WPILib's Simulation GUI <simulation-gui>`.

 .. code-block:: console